renansm93/Employee-Tracker/README.md

 * ![Step-5](images/Step_5.png)

 - Step 6: Now you are ready to use the app.
-Use any of the prompsts provided (View Employee, View Roles, Add employee, etc)
+Use any of the prompts provided (View Employee, View Roles, Add employee, etc)